elyra-ai/canvas/docs/pages/02-canvas/04-controller/01-Styling-Objects.md

+# Styling Canvas Objects

 There are multiple was to specify the styles for the objects common-canvas displays:

 * A class name can be provided for nodes either within the pipelineFlow document or
 * The common-canvas default styes can be overriden within your CSS or SCSS file

 For more precise styling of objects the style specification object can be used to provide a number of styles to common canvas to set the inline styles on numerous elements of an object.
 For example, a node is made up of: a selection outline; a node body (rectangle); an image, a label etc.

 Style specifications may be applied to common-canvas objects using the following [Canvas Controller](2.4-Canvas-Controller-API.md) methods:
 ```js